philschanely/course-web1/src/pages/lessons/07-styling-content.md

 In CSS we strongly prefer using the flexible `em` unit.
 However, browsers now support an even better unit called `rem`.
 Where `em` units were sized relative to the closest parent element, `rem` sizes based on the *root* size.

-But if you are working from a design comp in software such as Sketch you will likely be using points or pixels for fonts.
+But if you are working from a design comp in software such as Figma you will likely be using points or pixels for fonts.
 Converting to `em`s can be a bit of a pain, unless you use this little trick:

 * Set the `font-size` on `html`, the root element, to `10px`.
 * Set the `font-size` for elements using the `rem` unit to the font size in your comp divided by 10.
 So a font size of `14pt` in your comp would be set to `1.4rem` in your CSS; just move the decimal one digit to the left.